Best Z-Wave Thermostats (2025 Update)

 ✔ Optional outdoor sensors for automation

-The GoControl Z-Wave Battery Powered Thermostat is made by Z-wave device maker Nortek and is specifically designed to integrate with Z-Wave powered security systems like 2GIG GoControl, Alarm.com, TelGuard and Uplink, but will also work with any Z-Wave controller.
+The 2GIG Z-Wave 700 is specifically designed to integrate with Z-Wave powered security systems like 2GIG GoControl, Alarm.com, TelGuard and Uplink, but will also work with any Z-Wave controller making is a broadly compatible thermostat option.

 This Z-Wave thermostat gets down to business in a fairly no-frills fashion.
-It’s fairly generic to look at and the LCD display offers limited information, however it gets the job done, is easy to install, and supports some enhanced wiring configurations for multi-stage heating, cooling and heat pumps.
+It’s fairly generic to look at and the LCD display offers limited information, however it gets the job done, is easy to install, and supports some enhanced wiring configurations for multi-stage gas and electric heating, cooling, humidifiers and heat pumps.
 For matching your existing system, the available terminals are:

-You can power it from a C-wire if you have one, and this is the preferred option from a reliability perspective, but if you only have a 4 wire system, you can still use it by powering it off 4 AA batteries.
-The specs claim 2 year battery life, but real life usage suggests it’s much less than that, and this is the biggest complaint against it in the field.
+You can power it from a C-wire if you have one, and this is the preferred option from a reliability perspective, but if you only have a 4-wire system, you can still use it by powering it off 4 AA batteries.
+The specs claim 2 years of battery life, but real-life usage suggests it’s much less than that, and this is the biggest complaint against it in the field.
 I expect the battery life claimed is purely for manual use, not when connected to Z-Wave which will get you around 3 months instead.

 It’s not officially support by SmartThings, which limits monitoring of the battery life, but it connects easily and works as expected.
 It also reportedly works well with Vera, Wink and HomeSeer.

-✔ Standard 2 stage heat and cool support
+✔ Lowest priced option✔ Standard 2 stage heat and cool support

 ✔ Battery power option

-In spite of that, it’s a full Z-Wave Plus device so you should be able to use it just fine on any other hub, but the power of this model comes from it’s deep integration with Alarm.com’s system.
-This makes it easy top tie into smoke alarms, door and windo sensors and other temperature sensors through out the home.
+In spite of that, it’s a full Z-Wave Plus device so you should be able to use it just fine on any other hub, but the power of this model comes from its deep integration with Alarm.com’s system.
+This makes it easy to tie into smoke alarms, door and window sensors and other temperature sensors throughout the home.
 You’ll also get the benefit of their geo-location services to help adjust things based on who is home.
 Of course, these are all things you can do with any good smart home hub, but this tight integration makes it all very easy

 You can support for 2 stage conventional system and heat pumps, with configurable terminals for some third stage features as well.
 Available terminals are: